20 Bias, Variance, and Inference

 conf_interval

-We find that our bootstrapped approximate 95% confidence interval for \(\theta_1\) is \([-0.259, 1.103]\).
-Immediately, we can see that 0 is contained in this interval – this means that we cannot conclude that \(\theta_1\) is non-zero!
-More formally, we cannot reject the null hypothesis (that \(\theta_1\) is 0) under a 5% cutoff.
+Our bootstrapped 95% confidence interval for \(\theta_1\) is \([-0.259, 1.103]\).
+Immediately, we can see that 0 is indeed contained in this interval – this means that we cannot conclude that \(\theta_1\) is non-zero!
+More formally, we fail to reject the null hypothesis (that \(\theta_1\) is 0) at a 5% cutoff.

 We can repeat this process to construct 95% confidence intervals for the other parameters of the model.